radioprotector/edenator/README.md

 - `BassTunnel` displays "trench walls" that are scrolled (and randomized) as the song progresses to provide a sense of motion and scaled as **bass/sub-bass peaks** are encountered.
 - `BeatQueue` provides a visual representation of the **beat peaks** in the song.
 - `FrequencyGrid` provides a visual representation of the currently-playing audio and provides a sense of motion.
+- `SceneryQueue` provides a visual representation of the lulls in the song and further contributes to a sense of motion.
 - `TrebleQueue` provides a visual representation of the **treble peaks** in the song, using transparent sprites and lighting.
 - `VfxManager` defines post-processing effects, the intensity of which are controlled by the currently-playing audio.